aspose-barcode/Aspose.BarCode-Products/barcode/en/php-java/_index.md

                     Generate ECI QR Codes
                 </h2>
                 <p>
-                    Among various widely used barcode types, the API can be used to create barcodes with special parameters.
+                    Among various popular barcode types, the API can be used to create barcodes with special parameters.
 One of such functions allows developers to generate ECI QR codes that encode Unicode symbols using extended channel interpretation (ECI), a special communication protocol.
 It is a standard for encoding character sets in QR Codes.
 It allows QR Code readers to correctly interpret and display text in different languages and character sets, which may not be supported by the default QR Code character set.
 While scanning a QR code with an ECI designator, the reader can identify the correct character set to use for decoding and displaying the information encoded in this QR Code.
 This enables supporting a wide range of languages and character sets.
 This protocol is useful to create QR Codes encoding non-English characters, such as Japanese, Cyrillic, Hebrew, Greek, Arabic, and others.
 When ECI is enabled, a QR code not only stores a set of digits as raw byte values, but it also includes an explanation to interpret these values.
 The barcode library supports all most widely used charset encodings, such as UTF8, ASCII, and many others.
 Generate QR codes to encode non-English symbols using the ECI mode.
                 </p>
             </div>
 <!--simpleHeaderDescriptionSection1 End-->